aleph2c/miros/docs/_sources/cellular_automata.rst.txt

 left and right and its color.
 The ``Rule30`` machine will be inherited from the ``Wall`` class, so we only have to write our color worker method, ``color_number``, in one spot (the ``Wall`` class).
-The ``Wall`` class is inherited from the ``HsmWithQueues``, which means that these statemachines won't be running in their own threads (like they would be if they were derived from the ``ActiveObject`` class).
-To have them react to events, we will have to use their ``dispatch`` method and they will have to run within the thread of some sort of governing program.
+The ``Wall`` class is inherited from the ``HsmWithQueues``, which means that these state machines won't be running in their own threads (like they would be if they were derived from the ``ActiveObject`` class).
+To have them react to events, we will have to use their ``dispatch`` method, and they will have to run within the thread of some sort of governing program.

-The statemachine under the ``Rule30`` class will provide the behavior described by the squares at the top of the page.
-The statemachine under the ``Wall`` class consists of two states which can only be gotten to using the ``start_at`` method, no event will cause a transition between these states.
+The state machine under the ``Rule30`` class will provide the behaviour described by the squares at the top of the page.
+The state machine under the ``Wall`` class consists of two states which can only be gotten to using the ``start_at`` method, no event will cause a transition between these states.
 The ``Wall`` objects are intended to interface with the ``Rule30`` objects so that a ``Rule30`` cell can't tell if it is working with an actual machine or just a wall.

 .. _cellular_automata-canvas:

-Canvas
+Canvas Class
-^^^^^^
+^^^^^^^^^^^^
 How do we build a ``Canvas`` class to get the feedback needed to see what is going on with our program?

-If we were using Stephen Wolfram's Mathematica software this work would be trivial.
-Even if we were using Matlab, it wouldn't be too hard to see these automata, but we are using Python, so we will have to stitch a few things together before we can visualize our work.
+If we were using Stephen Wolfram's Mathematica software, this work would be trivial.
+Even if we were using Matlab, it wouldn't be too hard to see these automata, but we are using Python so we will have to stitch a few things together before we can visualize our work.

 Let's go technology shopping.

-A few years ago Python borg'd Matlab, into its ``numpy``, ``scipy`` and ``matplotlib`` packages, so the Matlab type interfaces have been assimilated into the Python collective: resistance is futile.
+A few years ago Python `borg'd <https://www.youtube.com/watch?v=AyenRCJ_4Ww>`_ Matlab, into its ``numpy``, ``scipy`` and ``matplotlib`` packages, so the Matlab type interfaces have been assimilated into the Python collective: resistance is futile.
 We can use the ``numpy`` and ``matplotlib`` libraries to get the Matlab features we need to build and animate our automata.

-The ``matplotlib`` library can animate graphs, so we will use that.
-The graphing paper look that we want is provided by its ``matplotlib.pcolormesh`` graphing object, so we will use that too.
-Animations are provided by the ``matplotlib.FuncAnimation`` class, which takes a reference to the figure you are drawing on, information about how many frames you want in your movie and how often you want to show them, and some callback functions that effect the data (your picture) for each frame.
-The callback functions will be very useful, because it means we can pull the operation of our automata away from the ``Canvas`` class and we can make the animation callback call out to a coroutine, so we can run an automata forever (if we wanted that).
+The ``matplotlib`` library can animate graphs so we will use that.
+The graphing paper look that we want is provided by its ``matplotlib.pcolormesh`` graphing object so we will use that too.
+Animations are provided by the ``matplotlib.FuncAnimation`` class, which takes a reference to the figure you are drawing on, information about how many frames you want in your movie and how often you want to show them, and some callback functions that affect the data (your picture) for each frame.
+The callback functions will be very useful, because it means we can pull the operation of our automata away from the ``Canvas`` class and we can make the animation callback call out to a coroutine, so we can run our automata forever (if we wanted that).

 Under the hood ``matplotlib`` calls out to ``FFmpeg``, which is an open source project which makes videos.
 Let's install what we need and get back to our